G-7 leaders can't sway Biden to delay Afghanistan withdrawal | Law-Order

 - United States

-Sharply divided leaders of the Group of Seven industrialized democracies clashed Tuesday over U.S. President Joe Biden's insistence on withdrawing from Afghanistan by August 31 in the face of the Taliban takeover of the country.
-In a partial show of unity, G7 leaders agreed on conditions for recognizing and dealing with a future Taliban-led Afghan government, but there was palpable disappointment Biden could not be persuaded to extend the U.S. operation at the Kabul airport to ensure that tens of thousands of Americans, Europeans, other third-country nationals and all at-risk Afghans can be evacuated.
+“But you’ve heard what the president of the United States has had to say, you’ve heard what the Taliban have said,” he said.

-The virtual meeting of the leaders of Britain, Canada, France, Germany, Italy, Japan and the U.S. served not only as a bookend to the West's 20-year involvement in Afghanistan that began as a response to the Sept.
-11, 2001 terrorist attacks but also a resigned acknowledgment from European powers that the U.S. calls the shots.
+A senior French official, speaking anonymously in accordance with the French presidency’s customary practices, said President Emmanuel Macron had pushed for extending the August 31 deadline but would “adapt” to the American sovereign decision.
+“That’s in the hands of the Americans,” he said.

-And, just minutes after the G7 leaders finished their meeting on Tuesday, a White House official confirmed that Biden planned to stick to that date.
-Biden addressed the leaders for several minutes near the start of the meeting that lasted less than an hour, according to the White House.
+In a partial show of unity, G7 leaders agreed on conditions for recognising and dealing with a future Taliban-led Afghan government, but there was palpable disappointment Biden could not be persuaded to extend the US operation at the Kabul airport to ensure that tens of thousands of Americans, Europeans, other third-country nationals and all at-risk Afghans can be evacuated.

-Ahead of the meeting, British defense secretary Ben Wallace said he was doubtful that Biden would agree to extend the deadline.
-And Taliban spokesman Zabihullah Mujahid on Tuesday said his group would accept ''no extensions'' to the deadline.
+The meeting of the leaders of Britain, Canada, France, Germany, Italy, Japan and the US served not only as a bookend to the West’s 20-year involvement in Afghanistan that began as a response to the September 11, 2001 terrorist attacks but also a resigned acknowledgment from European powers that the US calls the shots.

-Biden addressed the leaders for several minutes near the start of the meeting that lasted less than an hour, according to the White House.
-He was expected to deliver public remarks on Afghanistan later in the day.
+Taliban spokesman Zabihullah Mujahid on Tuesday said his group would accept “no extensions” to the deadline.

 The G-7 leaders were also joined by European Commission President Ursula von der Leyen, European Council President Charles Michel, United Nations Secretary-General António Guterres, and NATO Secretary General Jens Stoltenberg.